 Bank fixed deposits offer a safe source of income as they give a fixed rate of interest for a fixed tenure.
 The tenure can be as short as seven days or as long as 10 years.
 Each depositor in a bank is insured for up to a maximum of Rs 1 lakh for both principal and interest amount.

 ETFs are growing to make more sense, especially in India where the market returns (Nifty50) have averaged around 13 percent a year (annual compounding) over the last 15 years.
-These are low-cost funds which follow the index of an equity or a commodity market.
-There are no entry and exit costs, unlike in mutual funds.
+These are low-cost funds that follow the index of an equity or a commodity market.
+There are no entry and exit loads, unlike mutual funds.